 Be Specific about Your Nursing Experience

 It is a good idea to mention the type of facilities you worked for.
-A brief introduction to your main roles and responsibilities can send a powerful message to the recruiter, but be more specific about the achievements of yours in this role.
+A brief introduction to your main roles and responsibilities can send a powerful message to the recruiter, but be more specific about your achievements of yours in this role.
 Every recruiter wants to find somebody who can get things done, so your main task is to assure that you are this person exactly.
 Your achievements speak for themselves.

 Add All Your Academic Achievements

 Degrees, certifications, and licensures define your level of competence.
 Therefore, your education section should include all courses, training, meetings, and conferences that you could ever attend and have evidence of it.
-Your academic involvement is critical in such profession as nursing and directly affects your pay rate.
+Your academic involvement is critical in such a profession as nursing and directly affects your pay rate.